If using the ready-to-use cream cheese starter culture:

 Store in the refrigerator.
 Use within a week.

-Can use up to 50% cream if desired.
+You can use up to 50% cream, if desired.

 If larger batches of cream cheese are desired, use one gallon of milk (or combination of milk and cream), 1/4 teaspoon of aromatic culture, and 4 drops of liquid rennet.